We are sure you know what QR Codes are. From product packaging to marketing hoardings, these black-and-white squares are everywhere.

 VI.
 QR Codes for time-based access control

-Innovative mobile access control systems, like those produced by Avigilon, use QR Codes to provide guests temporary access credentials.
+Innovative mobile access control systems, like those produced by Avigilon, use QR Codes to provide guests with temporary access credentials.
 Rather than issuing costly physical credentials to visitors that could be stolen or misused, a QR Code containing time-based credentials can be sent to the user’s mobile device.

 This means delivery drivers, hotel guests, gym customers, and other similar users can enter specific locations as and when required, with permissions automatically revoked after a set period to prevent unauthorized access at a later date.